BLOCK-AID/k8s-elk-lite/README.md

 # k8s-elk-lite
 Kubernetes Elasticsearch deployment to AWS

 The purpose of this project is to provide starter files for deploying a high performance Elasticsearch cluster on Kubernetes running on AWS.

 ### Pre-requsites
 + Docker is installed
 + Kubernetes is installed with:
   + kops
   + kubectl
++ AWS SDK with proper keys

 ## K8S-AWS Cluster
 ### Topology